muemich/muemich/README.md

 - 👋 Hi, I’m @muemich
 - 🚀 I'm on a mission to reduce IT related greenhouse gas emissions
-- 👀 I’m interested in all the things Green Software Development, Performance Engineering, Cloud Native and SRE
+- 👀 I’m interested in all the things Cloud Native, AI and Green Software Development
-- 🌱 I’m currently learning lot of things, mainly around carbon emissions in tech
 - 💞️ I’m looking to collaborate on whatever you think I might be able to add avlue
 - 📫 How to reach me X @michmueller_